uic-library/SQL-Intro/_episodes/04-Joins.md

 ### OUTER JOIN:

-The OUTER JOINcombines tables and returns the records only when there is an exact match between the columns on which the join is performed.
+The OUTER JOIN combines tables and returns the records only when there is an exact match between the columns on which the join is performed.

 #### Syntax:
 ```sql